TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 =======================================================

-Backend role groups in TYPO3 are designed to correspond to the specific roles users fulfill, such as editor, proofreader, etc. These groups inherit permissions from other assigned groups rather than having direct accesses assigned to them.
-Instead, they accumulate permissions exclusively through the inheritance from subgroups.
+Backend role groups in TYPO3 are designed to correspond to the specific roles users fulfill, such as editor, proofreader, etc. These groups accumulate permissions exclusively through the inheritance from subgroups.
 This hierarchical setup ensures that role groups can effectively grant users the precise set of permissions needed to perform their designated roles, such as editing.

 By utilizing this structure, TYPO3 allows for a clear and organized approach to managing access rights, ensuring users have just the permissions they need, nothing more, nothing less.